 - Zip your game and drop it into Web UI upload form.

 - Use Console Tools to upload it directly from your PC.

 - Use Unity extension.

 After being uploaded your file contents will be processed.
 You will see a progress bar of this operation.
-Just wait a moment to see if everything is alright.
+Just wait a moment to see if everything is all right.

 How can I publish my game?